tanchunsiong/zoom-sdk-open-guide/README.md

 ### Commonly asked code samples related to REST API
 1. How do I download a cloud recording?
+2. How do i retrieve a list of all Meeting (past and scheduled)?

 Meeting SDK
 -----------